-- No matter what tubes you have on your body, tubes won’t change your beauty.
-Living with tubes is difficult, and it’s easy to feel self-conscious.
-However, I want to tell you that either way you are beautiful.
+- No matter what tubes you have on your body, they won’t change your beauty.
+Living with tubes is complex, and it’s easy to feel self-conscious.
+However, I want to tell you that either way, you are beautiful.

 - Most importantly, live your life, always choose joy, and always have faith.
 Life will get hard, and sometimes it will suck, but things are going to get better eventually.
 Maybe not right now, but having the faith to get healthy is the first step to winning the fight.